Is your breastfed baby gassy?

 Lose the Dummy and Check Your Latch

 Babies that use pacifiers often take in some extra air while sucking on the pacifier.
-You might think that you are calming your baby by giving them a pacifier, but the additional air intake could cause increased gas pain and even sleep disturbance.
+You might think you are calming your baby by giving them a pacifier, but the additional air intake could cause increased gas pain and sleep disturbance.

 A poor latch can cause a gassy tummy.
-In bottle-fed babies, the gas is due to artificial nipples that are too fast or slow flowing.
+In bottle-fed babies, the gas is due to artificial nipples that are too fast or slow-flowing.

 Calm Surroundings will Soothe a Gassy Breastfed Baby

 Is your breastfed baby especially gassy at night?